How to Use ES Module

 };

 In the above code, assume that the src folder contains the business logic code.
-We import the business code using ES Module syntax in entry.mjs and call it in the entry function entry.
+In entry.mjs, we import the business code using ES Module syntax and call it in the entry function entry.

-Since Node.js requires ES6 modules to use the .mjs file extension, manually changing all existing code file extensions to .mjs would be too cumbersome.
-We can create a file named package.json in the business code directory with the following content:
+Since Node.js requires that ES6 modules must use the .mjs file extension, it would be too cumbersome to manually change all existing code file extensions to .mjs one by one.
+Instead, we can create a file named package.json in the business code directory and write the following content:

 {